zpinto/learn-flaskRESTful-dev-deployment/README.md

 ### /resources

 This holds all of the defined resources for the API.
 They are all subclasses of flaskRESTful's Resource class.
-Each of these resource classes can overide any of the HTTP methods.
+Each of these resource classes can override any of the HTTP methods.

 #### \_\_init\_\_.py